 Using a stand mixer or electric whisk, beat the sugar, butter and orange zest together until light in colour and fluffy- it will take a few minutes so be patient!

 On a low speed add the buttermilk, eggs and gin, one at a time.
-Scrape the bowl down if needed and then add the juice of two oranges.
+Scrape the bowl down if needed and then add the juice of one orange.
 It may look a bit curdled but don’t panic.

 Add the flour and baking powder and beat gently until all mixed smooth.

 Tip into lined loaf tins or your Bundt tin, smooth the top and bake for 50-60 minutes until a skewer or cake tester comes out clean.

 While it is baking, juice the two other oranges, and weigh the juice into a small saucepan.
 Add the same weight of caster sugar and 4 tbsp of gin.

 Bring to a simmer over a medium heat and simmer until sugar has dissolved and left a thickish syrup- just a couple of minutes.